-DHCP snooping is a DHCP security feature that blocks DHCP replies on an untrusted interface.
-An untrusted interface is any interface on the switch not specifically configured as a known DHCP server or path towards a known DHCP server.
+DHCP snooping is a DHCP security feature that filters and rate-limits DHCP traffic from untrusted sources.
+An untrusted source is any interface on the switch not specifically configured as a known DHCP server or path towards a known DHCP server, including all client-facing interfaces, allowing DHCP replies to be blocked from those interfaces.

 The DHCP snooping feature helps simplify management and troubleshooting by tracking MAC address, IP address, lease time, binding type, VLAN number, and interface information that correspond to the local untrusted interfaces on the switch.
-DHCP snooping stores that information in the DHCP binding table.
+DHCP snooping stores this information in the DHCP binding table, which is then used as a reference for comparison against observed traffic.